J0oo/FAI-Administration-Tool/README.md

 # FAI-Frontend
-Simple Frontend for FAI to generate client configurations.
-The configurations are for PXE-Boot and the following installation with FAI.
+This is a simple frontend to create configurations for boot over PXE and install with FAI.
+This project is using the project from Thomas Lange *Fully Automatic Installation*.
+For more information show [fai-project.org](http://fai-project.org/).

 This Frontend is just a test development.
 The following instructions and installation script are only tested on Debian systems.

 # What it does
+This frontend is used to create client configurations for PXE boot and installation with FAI.
+It creates a PXE configuration file pxelinux.cfg, a network and host configuration file and optional a new password to the class configuration.
+Furhtermore, you can manage a overview for FAI classes.
+Moreover, there is a monitoring page, which shows the current states of installation.

 # Prerequesite
 FAI packages from fai-project.org must be installed on the system.
 Furthermore the directory for PXE configurations must be on */srv/tftp/fai/pxelinux.cfg.*